joemoose/psiops/docs/index.md

 ## Before We Begin

-This game can explore dark themes, including violence, psychological stress, and the supernatural.
+This game may explore dark themes, including violence, psychological stress, and the supernatural.
 Before your first session, the GM and players should agree on which topics or themes to exclude.

 Anyone at the table can call the following at any time: